Nathaniel J. Jackson: Postbellum

 Jackson was mustered out of the volunteer service on August 24, 1865, and returned to civilian life.
-By 1870 he had left Lewiston, Maine, and also worked as a coal mine operator after the war.
+By 1870, he had left Lewiston, Maine, and also worked as a coal mine operator after the war.
 Jackson died in the spring of 1892 in Jamestown, New York, at the home of one of his sons.
 His body was returned to Massachusetts and buried there in Newburyport.
-It was noted that neither of the local newspapers in Jamestown or Buffalo, the nearest major city, reported on Jackson's death.
+It was noted that neither of the local newspapers in Jamestown nor Buffalo, the nearest major city, reported on Jackson's death.